achntrl/arduino-oscilloscope/README.md

 arduino-oscilloscope let you use your arduino as a small oscilloscope by using the analog pins.

 ## Pre-required
-The [Arduino IDE](https://www.arduino.cc/en/Main/Software) to load a program in a Arduino board
+The [Arduino IDE](https://www.arduino.cc/en/Main/Software), to load a program in an Arduino board.

 [Processing](https://processing.org/download/), a Java-based language and software that allow easy graphic programming.